Laxe

 Its toponym means, in Galician, stone of great dimension and smooth surface.
 As it happens in other fishing villages of the Costa da Morte, it has a watchtower or old high place of vigilance, where the Church of Santa Maria rises.
 It is a town of great tourist attraction in high season.

-What to see and do in Laxe
+What to see in Laxe

 Museum of the Sea